weshebert20/assessment-2/README.md

 #### Starter code

-There is no starter code for this project other than one blank HTML, CSS, and JS files located in the code folder of this repo.
+There is no starter code for this project.
+You will have to make your own.
 Here are some tips on how to get started:

 - Start simple!
-Ask yourself what the MVP of this project is
+Ask yourself what the MVP (Minimum Viable Product) of this project is
 - Create HTML and CSS files that create one red square div and one blue, lined up on the left side of the screen
 - Add a keydown event listener that console logs "blue move" or "red move"
-- replace that console log with JavaScript that moves the red or blue div a little to the right
+- Replace that console log with JavaScript that moves the red or blue div a little to the right
 - Run with it from there!
-- If you are stuck on a problem, use pseudo-coding to break it down into smaller, more solvable problems
+- If you are stuck on a problem, use pseudo-coding and OOP to break it down into smaller, more solvable problems

 #### Deliverable

-You should turn in your HTML, CSS, and JavaScript files to a GitHub repository (fork or separate repo).
+You should turn in your HTML, CSS, and JavaScript files as a GitHub repository (fork or separate repo).
 In your readme file, include a screenshot of the webpage you've used to build your landing page.

-Here's a screenshot of what your game page could look like:
+Here's a screenshot of what a game page might look like:

 ![](assets/chicken.png)